Line of Masters

 This is his play, and the sweetest part of this play is that Lord Shiva always appears at various times, and in various ways, for the upliftment of sincere seekers.

-In the beginning of the present cycle of sat-yuga Lord Shiva appeared in the form of Svacchandanath with five heads and his wonderful eighteen arms.
-In this form he narrated the various scriptures (tantras) of our Shaivism.
+At the beginning of the present cycle of sat-yuga Lord Shiva appeared in the form of Svacchandanath with five heads and his wonderful eighteen arms.
+In this form, he narrated the various scriptures (tantras) of our Shaivism.

 In sat-yuga, treta-yuga, and dvapara-yuga, Masters and disciples were so great that they remembered everything instantaneously.
 There was no need to write anything down or refer to books, hence in those ages they were initiated verbally.